MBBaten/anki_verb_conjugation_trainer/README.md

 Simple verb conjugation deck for Anki which makes use of ChatGPT to generate its cards.
 Initially created to train Brazilian Portuguese verb conjugations but is easily changed to whatever language.

+Always check the ChatGPT output, prompts do provide hard coded limits and it sometimes deviates from your given ruleset.
+The best method is to generate 20 flashcards at a time.

 1. Simply copy the prompt to ChatGPT to create new sentences.
 Change to whatever suits your needs.

 2. Copy the output to the UTF8 .csv database.